aaronpk/Overland-iOS/README.md

 ## License

-Contributions from 2017 onward are copyright by Aaron Parecki
+Contributions from 2017 onward are copyright by Aaron Parecki and contributors

 Contributions from 2013-2016 are copyright by Esri, Inc.